basanovase/basanovase.github.io/_posts/2023-01-23-seagull-spotter.md

 ## EXPLORATIONS USING OPENCV:

-Rather that racing straight to using a supervised learning solution - I thought it would be fun to first explore how far we can get with computer vision.
+Rather that racing straight to using a machine learning algo - I thought it would be fun to first explore how far we can get with computer vision.
+Perhaps we'll even end up with a hybrid approach - computer vision still has it's place!

 An example image: